Ambassador Johnny and Mrs. Angie Young Civic Leadership Summit

 About Ambassador Johnny and Mrs. Angie Young

-As young man growing up in inner-Philadelphia, Ambassador Young was sponsored by the YMCA and YWCA to attend an international exchange program at American University in Beirut.
+As a young man growing up in inner-Philadelphia, Ambassador Young was sponsored by the YMCA and YWCA to attend an international exchange program at American University in Beirut.
 This became his inspiration for pursuing a career in public diplomacy.

 During his nearly 40-year career in the Foreign Service, in which he achieved the rank of career ambassador in the Senior Foreign Service, among other roles, Ambassador Young served as U.S. ambassador to the Republic of Slovenia, the State of Bahrain, the Republic of Togo, and the Republic of Sierra Leone.
 After retiring from the Department of State, Ambassador Young continued his commitment to service, serving as executive director of Migration and Refugee Services of the United States Conference of Catholic Bishops.
 In retirement, he sits on the board of several non-profits, including CIEE.
 Learn more about Ambassador Young's life and career in this oral history collected by the Association for Diplomatic Studies and Training.